How much does it cost to build a house?

-When deciding if building a new home is the right choice for you, the most crucial question, and often the deciding factor is how much it is going to cost.
+When deciding if building a new home is the right choice for you, the most crucial question and often the deciding factor is how much it is going to cost.
 Every building project is different, so no one will be able to give you an accurate estimate without your plans being drafted first.
-After all, while estimated sqm costs are fine no two homeowners are ever the same so their tastes and requirements cannot be the basis for someone else’s home design.
-We are confident that those who have built a traditional house would have gone over on their estimated budget as situations usually present themselves during the building process.
-These can include unexpected weather delays, damaged materials and unplanned additions to the plans.
+After all, while estimated sqm costs are fine, no two homeowners are ever the same so their tastes and requirements cannot be the basis for someone else’s home design.
+We are confident that those who have built a traditional house would have gone over on their estimated budget as unexpected situations usually present themselves during the building process.
+These can include weather delays, damaged materials and unplanned additions to the house design.

 When getting quotes from a range of different companies, it pays to be wary of cheaper quotes as sometimes they leave out items you have to put in at a later date, or they under-quote on items your contractor expects you to change.